-We may change our policies without obtaining the approval of our stockholders.
+We may change our policies without obtaining the approval of our securityholders.

-Our operating and financial policies, including our policies with respect to acquisitions of real estate, growth, operations, indebtedness, capitalization and dividends, are exclusively determined by our Board of Directors.
+Our operating and financial policies, including our policies with respect to acquisitions of real estate, growth, operations, indebtedness, capitalization and distributions, are exclusively determined by our sole general partner, Boston Properties, Inc., acting through its Board of Directors.
 Accordingly, our securityholders do not control these policies.